-As mentioned before, it is generally advisable to install multiple small solar attic fans on larger roofs, as they work best when spaced as far apart as possible (at least 15 feet apart).
+As mentioned before, it is generally advisable to install multiple small solar attic fans on larger roofs.
+This is because solar attic fans work best when spaced as far apart as possible (at least 15 feet apart).
 Larger, more powerful solar attic fans can also be used, but only one such larger unit would be recommended.
 In general, smaller, modular units like the 20W-MOD would be much more effective.

 The number of solar attic fans on any roof should never exceed ⅓ of the number of existing passive vents.
-If a small number of passive vents on a roof does not permit the installation of many smaller fans, then the recommended solution is to install a single large fan such as the iSolar 40W-INT fan.
+Sometimes, the small number of passive vents on a roof does not permit the installation of many smaller fans.
+In these cases, the recommended solution is to install a single large fan such as the iSolar 40W-INT fan.

 For larger bungalows with attics that are 2,000 sq. ft. in size or more, a good guideline is to install either two to three smaller 20W-MOD fans, one to two medium-sized iSolar 18W-INT solar attic fans (rated at 810 CFM), or a single iSolar 40W-INT or 50W-INT fan that can push in excess of 2,000 CFM.

-For two-storey homes with attics less than 2,000 sq ft., it is recommended to install either one or two 20W-MOD fans, or a single 18W-INT fan.
-In the case of two-storey homes with attics between 2,000-3,000 sq. ft., the installation of two to three 20W-MOD fans or one to two 18W-INT fans is advised.
+For two-storey homes with attics less than 2,000 sq ft., it is recommended to install either one or two 20W-MOD fans.
+Alternatively, a single 18W-INT fan will also work.
+For two-storey homes with attics between 2,000-3,000 sq. ft., two or three 20W-MOD fans, or one to two 18W-INT fans is advised.
 Larger two-storey homes with attics over 2,000 sq. ft in size are encouraged to install either two to three 18W-INT fans, a single large iSolar 40W-INT fan, or a 50W-INT fan.

 Semi-detached homes or townhomes will typically install either one to two 20W-MOD fans, or a single 18W-INT fan.
 A full list of these estimates can be found in the FAQ page of iSolar Solutions’ website.

-Looking through iSolar Solutions’ list of products, you will find that our fans are classified as either MOD or INT fans, and may be wondering what these designations mean.
+In iSolar Solutions’ list of products, you will find our fans are classified as either MOD or INT fans.
+You may be wondering what these designations mean.